-Where relief is not granted then an explanation of the decision will be provided, in writing.
+Where relief is not granted then a notification of the decision will be provided, in writing.

-Revaluation Relief and Public House relief is to be granted from the beginning of the financial year in which the decision is made.
+Revaluation Relief is to be granted from the beginning of the financial year in which the decision is made.
 Decisions can be made up to 6 months after the end of the financial year for which the application was made, but if an application is made after this time it will not be considered.